BestTimesToVisit.com Logo

 culture

-Dress respectfully when visiting temples like Wat Rong Khun (the White Temple) or Wat Phra Kaeo.
-This means covering your shoulders and knees; a sarong or scarf is a lifesaver if you forget.
-Locals appreciate the effort, and it's essential for entry.
+Dress respectfully when visiting temples like Wat Rong Khun (the White Temple) or Wat Phra Kaew.
+This means covering your shoulders and knees; a sarong or scarf is a lifesaver if you forget, and many places offer them for rent or sale nearby.

 transport